 A Meta-Analytic Study of Loneliness

 The MASLO project is a large database that contains all studies that have assessed loneliness with a standardized measure.
-I have created this database by conducting a literature search in Psychinfo, ERIC, PubMed, and Web of Science.
-All 2,069 empirical studies that were published until 2013, spanning research across 55 different countries, were coded using a comprehensive coding manual.
-A literature update revealed an additional 560 studies published until 2016, which I am currently coding.
-Because of the broad scope of the MASLO database, the data can be used to examine a large variety of research questions.
+I have created this database by conducting a literature search in Psychinfo, ERIC, PubMed, and Web of Science (click here for a list of the search terms used).
+The MASLO database currently contains over 2,300 studies, spanning research across more than 60 countries around the world.
+All studies were coded using a comprehensive coding manual.
+Because of the broad scope of the MASLO project, the data can be used to examine a large variety of research questions.

 Maes, M., Van den Noortgate, W., Fustolo-Gunnink, S., Rassart, J., Luyckx, K., & Goossens, L. (2017).
 Loneliness in children and adolescents with chronic physical conditions: A meta-analysis.
 Journal of Pediatric Psychology, 42, 622-635. doi:10.1093/jpepsy/jsx046

 Maes, M., Qualter, P., Vanhalst, J., Van den Noortgate, W., & Goossens, L. (2018).
 Gender differences in loneliness across the lifespan: A meta-analysis.
 Manuscript status: Revision under review.